-Your Reserve Funding by WSSC® Report is an important part of your association's budgetary process.
+Your Reserve Studies by Reserve Funding © Report is an important part of your association's budgetary process.
 Following its recommendations should ensure the association's smooth budgetary transitions from one fiscal year to the next, and either decrease or eliminate the need for "special assessments".

-In addition, your Reserve Funding by WSSC© reserve study serves a variety of useful purposes:
+In addition, your Reserve Studies by Reserve Funding© reserve study serves a variety of useful purposes:

-- Following the recommendations of a reserve study performed by a professional consultant can protect the Board of Directors in a community from personal liability concerning reserve components and reserve funding. - A reserve analysis study is required by your accountant during the preparation of the association's annual audit. - The Reserve Funding by WSSC® reserve study is often requested by lending institutions during the process of loan applications, both for the community and, in many cases, the individual owners. - Your Reserve Funding by WSSC® Report is also a detailed inventory of the association's major assets and serves as a management tool for scheduling, coordinating and planning future repairs and replacements. - Your Reserve Funding by WSSC® Report is a tool that can assist the Board in fulfilling its legal and fiduciary obligations for maintaining the community in a state of good repair.
+- Following the recommendations of a reserve study performed by a professional consultant can protect the Board of Directors in a community from personal liability concerning reserve components and reserve funding. - A reserve analysis study is required by your accountant during the preparation of the association's annual audit. - The Reserve Studies by Reserve Funding© reserve study is often requested by lending institutions during the process of loan applications, both for the community and, in many cases, the individual owners. - Your Reserve Studies by Reserve Funding © Report is also a detailed inventory of the association's major assets and serves as a management tool for scheduling, coordinating and planning future repairs and replacements. - Your Reserve Funding© Report is a tool that can assist the Board in fulfilling its legal and fiduciary obligations for maintaining the community in a state of good repair.
 If a community is operating on a special assessment basis, it cannot guarantee that an assessment, when needed, will be passed.
-Therefore, it cannot guarantee its ability to perform the required repairs or replacements to those major components for which the association is obligated. - Since the Reserve Funding by WSSC® reserve analysis study includes measurements and cost estimates of the client's assets, the detail reports may be used to evaluate the accuracy and price of contractor bids when assets are due to be repaired or replaced. - The Reserve Funding by WSSC© reserve study is an annual disclosure to the membership concerning the financial condition of the association, and may be used as a "consumers' guide" by prospective purchasers. - The Reserve Funding by WSSC® Owners' Summary meets the disclosure requirements of the Oregon Civil Codes §94.595 and §100.175 and also the recently adopted ECHO standards. - Your Reserve Funding by WSSC® Report provides a record of the time, cost, and quantities of past reserve replacements.
+Therefore, it cannot guarantee its ability to perform the required repairs or replacements to those major components for which the association is obligated. - Since the Reserve Studies by Reserve Funding © reserve analysis study includes measurements and cost estimates of the client's assets, the detail reports may be used to evaluate the accuracy and price of contractor bids when assets are due to be repaired or replaced. - The Reserve Studies by Reserve Funding © reserve study is an annual disclosure to the membership concerning the financial condition of the association, and may be used as a "consumers' guide" by prospective purchasers. - The Reserve Studies by Reserve Funding © Owners' Summary meets the disclosure requirements of the Oregon Civil Codes §94.595 and §100.175. - Your Reserve Studies by Reserve Funding © Report provides a record of the time, cost, and quantities of past reserve replacements.
 At times the association's management company and board of directors are transitory which may result in the loss of these important records.